Skip to contents

 end_time - start_time

 In this following code we set-up CC to define which interactions to estimate.
-CC can take many forms, here we set-up a two-way interaction between key species.
+Here we set-up a two-way interaction between key species.
+CC is not restricted to being symmetrical matix, i.e., you can choose to have a one-way interaction effect.

 Tip

-Note that for the starting values of parameters I am using the output of the no-interaction mnts() model above.
-This is perfectly OK because we are only providing reasonable models for the model to work with.
+Note that for the starting values of parameters I am using the output of the no-interaction mnTS() model above.
+This is perfectly OK because we are only providing reasonable starting values for the model to work with.
 If the starting values are closer to the ‘true’ values then the model will likely optimize faster.

-# Set-up C with interactions between Fagus and Quercus
+# C matrix with two-way interactions between Quercus (row/col 5) and Fagus (row/col 4)

 C.start.int.mnTS <- .5 * diag(n)